Search

 Come in to reception and meet our fish!

-Frodo, Merry and Pippin are "temperate" fish as they have evolved to live in water at room temperature.
+These are "temperate" fish as they have evolved to live in water at room temperature.
 They are not cold water or tropical fish and they are quite happy in a filtered unheated aquarium in a heated room.

 Our School Goats